Civil Aviation Cabin Services

 |---|---|---|---|

-| O1 | Mastering the concepts and civil aviation phases | 5 | - |
+| O1 | It explains the fundamental concepts, actors, and organizational structure of the civil aviation sector. | 5 | - |

 | O2 | Matters Requiring Professional Communication and Operational Attention: | 5 | - |